saiteja007-mv/Glassdoor-Companies-Review-Analysis/README.md

 ---

-**Note**: This is an evolving project with Phase 3 currently under development.
+**Note**: This is an evolving project with comprehensive data collection and analysis capabilities.
+The project now includes a complete data analysis phase with insights from 11,925 employee reviews across 127 major US companies.
 Check individual directories for the most up-to-date documentation and implementation details.